Latest Stable

 Q2: How long is a Docker Engine version supported?

-Q3: Will an EOL version still receive security fixes?
+Q4: Will an EOL version still receive security fixes?

 No. Once a branch is Unmaintained, it is out of scope for security advisories and fixes.

-Q4: Is it safe to keep using an EOL version?
+Q5: Is it safe to keep using an EOL version?

 It is not recommended for production.
 The lack of updates increases security and compatibility risks over time.

-Q5: When should I upgrade my Docker Engine version?
+Q6: When should I upgrade my Docker Engine version?

 Upgrade to a currently Maintained branch before your existing version becomes Unmaintained.
+Since no fixed dates are published, regularly checking the branch status is the best way to stay ahead.

-Tracking & Monitoring Docker Engine EOL Dates
+Tracking & Monitoring Docker Engine EOL Status

 Many teams add simple version checks to their CI/CD pipelines or monitoring systems.
 Internal documentation or dashboards that flag any host running an Unmaintained branch help prevent unexpected gaps in support.